 While many animals are successfully rehabilitated and released back to the wild, some require full-time wildlife carers for the remainder of their life; others don't survive.

-Transported to: The Australia Zoo Wildlife Hospital by an amazing family that drove over ten hours to get the best care possible for Georgie.Read Full Patient Details
+Transported to: The Australia Zoo Wildlife Hospital by the Rescue Unit.Read Full Patient Details

 Patient of the Week Archive